 - Thursday Education Day CA-1s through CA-3s are relieved from OR duty to attend faculty lectures on topics ranging from basic pharmacology and physiology to complex subspecialty material.
 Curriculum is geared towards ABA Keywords and preparation for both parts of the ABA Board Exam as well as the annual In-training Examination (ITE) and Anesthesia Knowledge Test (AKT).

 - Faculty-led chapter review sessions occur on a monthly basis.

 - Outcomes Research Weekly Lecture Series - an optional lecture series for interested residents and fellows, dedicated to basic and advanced clinical research training, with special emphasis on research design, statistics, ethics, manuscript writing, and presentation.
 Lectures given by Outcomes Research Faculty - some of the most highly regarded and published leaders in Anesthesia research.

 - Journal Clubs are held periodically throughout the year in conjunction with Visiting Professors.

 - Subspecialty rotation-based lectures, including a daily lecture series for residents on critical care, obstetric anesthesia, pediatric anesthesia, etc.

-- Mock Orals are given twice a year by faculty members, several of which are ABA Board Examiners.
+- Mock Orals are provided twice a year by faculty members, several of whom are ABA Board Examiners.

 - Cleveland Clinic Comprehensive Anesthesiology Review - a nationally recognized six-day review course is offered to CA-3 residents free-of-charge in preparation for their oral and written Boards.